quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## udp_datagrams_sent {#quic-udpdatagramssent}

-The `datagrams_sent` event indicates when one or more UDP-level datagrams are passed to the underlying network socket.
+The `udp_datagrams_sent` event indicates when one or more UDP-level datagrams are passed to the underlying network socket.
 This is useful for determining how QUIC packet buffers are drained to the OS.
 The event has Extra importance level.